open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 The behavior of the `remediationActionOverride` when the `subFilter` is `false` is:

-+ For the bound Policy, all selected clusters will have the `remediationAction` overridden.
++ For the bound Policy or PolicySet, all selected clusters will have the `remediationAction` overridden.

 `true` this option restricts the set of clusters considered for a remediationActionOverride.
 When true, the set of clusters that are